mental-health-america/mha/web/modules/contrib/ultimenu/docs/CONFIGURATION.md

 * **regions** based on enabled Menu items (item titles, if not using HASH).

+## CONFIGURING ULTIMENU BLOCKS
+* `/admin/structure/ultimenu`

+  1. *Toggle Ultimenu blocks*, choose *Main navigation*, etc. **Save!**.
+  2. *Toggle Ultimenu regions*.
+Once a menu is enabled and saved, dynamic regions will be available here to toggle.
+Only enabled regions (based on enabled menu items) will be visible at block/ context admin.
+  3. *Toggle Ultimenu goodies*.
+Adjust the rest here.

+* `/admin/structure/block`

+   Jump to [**OFF-CANVAS MENU**](#offcanvas) below for the Main navigation.
+Or do the following for non off-canvas:
+   1. Hit *Place Block* at any region (Header, Footer, etc., except Ultimenu regions!).
+   2. Search for *Ultimenu:* block, and hit *Place Block*.
+Edit + Save!
+      This is the super Ultimenu block which contains other blocks added at step
+      #3 below.
+   3. Scroll to bottom.
+Search for `Ultimenu:..` regions, e.g.: `Ultimenu:footer: Home`, etc. Add other blocks to these Ultimenu regions one at a time.

+To add more megamenus (sidebar, footer, etc), repeat this section for different Menus.

-## CONFIGURING OFF-CANVAS MENU (THE MAIN NAVIGATION)
+## <a name="offcanvas"> </a>CONFIGURING OFF-CANVAS MENU (THE MAIN NAVIGATION)
-1. Visit **/admin/structure/ultimenu**.
+1. `/admin/structure/ultimenu`

    + Enable **Main navigation** under **Ultimenu blocks**.
      Leave the rest alone till you get a grasp and or need more mega menus.
      **Save!**
    + Once saved, enable any relevant region under **Ultimenu regions**.
      **Save!**

+2. `/admin/appearance`

-2. Visit **/admin/appearance**, and switch your theme temporarily to Bartik to see it working immediately with default values.
+   Switch your theme temporarily to Bartik to see it working immediately with default values.

+3. `/admin/config/development/performance`

-3. Clear cache, your theme needs to know the newly created regions.
+   Clear cache, your theme needs to know the newly created regions.

-4. Visit **/admin/structure/block**.
+4. `/admin/structure/block`

    + Under **Header** or any header region like **Primary menu**, hit **Place block** button.
    + Search for **Ultimenu: Main navigation**, hit **Place block** button.